House Bill 71

 Louisiana House Bill 71 (H.B.
 71), or Act 676, was a law passed by the Louisiana State Legislature and signed by Governor Jeff Landry in June 2024 that directs schools to display a copy of the Ten Commandments in classrooms.

 On November 12, 2024, United States District Judge John W. deGravelles ruled House Bill 71 unconstitutional, arguing that it was "coercive to students" who "cannot opt out of viewing the Ten Commandments when they are displayed in every classroom, every day of the year, every year of their education".
-Louisiana Attorney General Elizabeth Murrill stated that the state would appeal the case to the United States Court of Appeals for the Fifth Circuit, which would later unanimously affirm the district court's ruling of the bill's unconstitutionality on June 20, 2025.
+Louisiana Attorney General Elizabeth Murrill stated that the state would appeal the case to the United States Court of Appeals for the Fifth Circuit, A three-member panel of the Court of Appeals affirmed the district court's ruling of the bill's unconstitutionality on June 20, 2025; however, on 20 February 2026, the full Court voted 12-6 to lift the injunction.

 Background

 In its 1980 decision Stone v.
 Graham, the United States Supreme Court ruled that a Kentucky statute requiring the posting of the Ten Commandments in public classrooms across the state violated the Establishment Clause of the First Amendment, noting that the Ten Commandments were not fully secular, and thus violated the separation of church and state.

 In 2005, the Supreme Court ruled in Van Orden v.
 Perry that a display of the Ten Commandments at the Texas State Capitol was constitutional on the grounds that it was an acknowledgement of the secular history of religion in the United States.
 However, on the same day Van Orden was decided, the Supreme Court also ruled in McCreary County v.
 American Civil Liberties Union that displaying the Ten Commandments in courthouses and public schools was unconstitutional, on the grounds that such display had the intent of promoting religion.

 Louisiana State Representative Dodie Horton introduced the bill in the Louisiana House of Representatives, describing the Ten Commandments as the basis of all laws.
-After passing the Committee on Education in a 10–3 vote, the bill was signed into law by Louisiana governor Jeff Landry on June 19, 2024.
+After passing the Committee on Education in a 10–3 vote, the bill was signed into law by Louisiana Governor Jeff Landry on June 19, 2024.

 Before the passage of House Bill 71, similar bills were introduced in other states, such as South Carolina, Oklahoma, and Texas.
 The passage of House Bill 71 follows other laws in Louisiana regulating education, including a law allowing chaplains to be employed by public schools, and a law requiring transgender students to be referred to using the pronouns aligned to their sex assigned at birth.
 Horton herself, a Southern Baptist, has introduced other bills similarly requiring the display of text in classrooms, including a law in 2023 requiring the display of the national motto, "In God We Trust", in classrooms.